• Opening Bell Daily

 Trump moves new parts of the stock market with every policy decision

-EV stocks and healthcare stocks after the president revealed his latest ambitions.
+EV stocks and healthcare stocks dropped after the president revealed his latest ambitions.

 Happy Friday!
 Look for US retail sales due this morning.
 Economists predict strong spending numbers heading into the holiday season.